 Basically, rent a car and drive.
-Moreover, in winter the price tag for this pleasure in Cyprus drops dramatically.
+Moreover, in winter the price for a car rental in Cyprus drops dramatically.

 Excursions in the off-season are getting cheaper somehow slightly.
 Which is actually surprising, given the lack of demand in this time.